iifrp/iifrp.github.io/_rfc/RFC-5.md

 > Potus (Beverage Domain):
 >
-> A FOODSTUFF that constitutes a significant portion of the experience of consumption; that is comprised of one or more ingredients that are either difficult or impossible to distinguish at consumption-time and that are of varying importance to the food; that are intended to be consumed within a single or finite number of sittings; that are consumed by drinking; and that are substantive and culinary in nature.
+> A FOODSTUFF that constitutes a significant portion of the experience of consumption; that is comprised of one or more ingredients that are either difficult or impossible to distinguish at consumption-time and are of varying importance to the food; that is intended to be consumed within a single or finite number of sittings; that is consumed by drinking; and that are substantive and culinary in nature.

 Similar to items classified within the Domain Catino (Dish), Beverages/Drinks must be "substantive and culinary in nature".
 As such, a glass of water does not constitute a food within the Potus Domain.
 Such a thing is likely an ingredient.
 For more information see Section 5: Regarding Ingredients.

 <span id="2.1.3">2.1.3.</span> Condimentum (Condiment Domain)

+FOODSTUFFS classified in the Condimentum (Condiment) Domain, often referred to as simply Condiments, are those that do not comprise a significant or otherwise RECOMMENDED component of a full meal, though they may convey caloric, nutritional, or enjoyment when consumed.
+FOODSTUFFS in this domain are rarely consumed alone without paring with FOODSTUFFS from the other two domains.

+In order to meet the definition of a Condimentum (Condiment), a food must meet the following formal definition:

-Condimentum
+> Condimentum (Condiment Domain):
+>
+> A FOODSTUFF that does not constitute a significant portion of the experience of consumption; that is comprised of one or more ingredients of varying importance to the food; that are culinary in nature.

+Domain Condimentum is a domain of primitive foods; those just within the classification of Food itself.
+Notice the definition of foods within this domain do not require substance as the other domains require, nor do they require ingredients to be difficult to distinguish (as in Domain Potus) or that they be consumed within a single or finite setting.

 <span id="2.1.1">2.1.4.</span> Diagram